ArgyChris/ArgyChris.github.io/_pages/about.md

   - /about.html
 ---

+I am a R&D Solutions Engineer (Sr. Associate) at the Pfizer Center for Digital Innovation, Thessaloniki, Greece.
+My current work is focused on creating tools for Pfizer research unit, and doing research in image and data analysis.

-I am a Postdoctoral Researcher3 at the Centre for Research and Technology Hellas (CERTH), Thessaloniki, Greece.
-I work at the Visual Computing Lab, under the supervision of Alex Papadimitriou and Petros Daras.
-My current research is focused on Computer Vision and Deep Reinforcement Learning applied to robotics.
+Before joing Pfizer, I worked as a Postdoctoral Researcher in the Visual Computing Lab of the Centre for Research and Technology Hellas (CERTH), Thessaloniki, Greece, under the supervision of Alex Papadimitriou and Petros Daras.
+My research focused on Computer Vision and Deep Reinforcement Learning applied to robotics.
 My general interests are at the interesection of medical image computing, computer vision, and artificial intelligence.

-Previously I was a Researcher (Engineer) at Diagnos Inc., in Montreal (Canada), working on Retinal Image Analysis.
-Before this, during my PhD (Polytechnique Montreal, Canada) I worked on the problem of small retinal vessels segmentation and characterization from fundus images.
+Before that, I was a Researcher at Diagnos Inc., in Montreal (Canada), working on Retinal Image Analysis.
+During my PhD (Polytechnique Montreal, Canada) I worked on the problem of small retinal vessels segmentation and characterization from fundus images.

 For more info
 ------